LiveAboard

 How to get to the Maldives

-The Maldives houses 12 airports, out of which 4 are international.
-The Male International Airport, also known as Velana International Airport at Hulhule Island, is the most famous of the four.
+The Maldives has 12 airports, four of which are international.
+The most famous of these is the Male International Airport, also known as Velana International Airport at Hulhule Island.
 The second most popular is the Gan International Airport at Seenu Atoll, followed by Hanimaadhoo International Airport in Haa Dhaalu Atoll and Maafaru International Airport, Noonu Atoll.

-Male International Airport is the main hub that connects the Maldives to all major countries in South-East Asia, including India, China, and Sri Lanka.
+Male International Airport is the main hub connecting the Maldives to all major countries in Southeast Asia, including India, China, and Sri Lanka.
 There are also direct flights to this airport from Dubai and chartered flights from Europe, China, and Singapore.

-During the peak season, which is from October through March, British Airways offers direct flights thrice a week.
-If you’re traveling through the Middle East, then Etihad, Emirates, Oman Air, and Qatar Airways offer indirect flights into Malé from London Heathrow.
+During the peak season, from October through March, British Airways offers direct flights thrice a week.
+If traveling through the Middle East, Etihad, Emirates, Oman Air, and Qatar Airways offer indirect flights into Malé from London Heathrow.

 Maldives Trip Tips